The Omega Nebula

-The Omega Nebula is one of the many satisfying deep sky astrophotography targets located in Sagittarius.
-M17 (Also called the Swan Nebula) is a brilliant H II region nebula between 5000-6000 light years from Earth.
+The Omega Nebula (Messier 17) is one of several brilliant deep sky astrophotography targets located in the constellation Sagittarius.
+M17 (Also called the Swan Nebula) is an H II region (emission nebula) that lies between 5000-6000 light-years from Earth.

 M17 – The Omega Nebula

 This nebula includes an H II region where star formation has recently taken place.
 The Omega Nebula rises high enough from my latitude to start imaging in early April if you’re up late enough.
 It’s always exciting to see M17 for the first time in the year, as it marks the beginning of Milky Way season for stargazers.